impactbyte/full-stack-web-assignments/26-Authentication-and-Authorization/README.md

 ## Specs
 ### Tugas 1 - Session Based Authentication
 - Buat project Node.js menggunakan `npm init-y`
-- Instal beberapa oackage yang dibutuhkan
+- Instal beberapa package yang dibutuhkan
   - Express - a web framework for Node.js used to create HTTP web servers.
 Express provides an easy-to-use API to interact with the webserver.
   - Express-session - an HTTP server-side framework used to create and manage a session middleware.
 This tutorial is all about sessions.
 Thus Express-session library will be the main focus.
   - Cookie-parser - used to parse cookie header to store data on the browser whenever a session is established on the server-side.